BHoM/Topologic_Toolkit/README.md

 ## Topologic_Toolkit :sparkling_heart:

 [Topologic_Toolkit](https://topologic.app/software/) is all about generating waterthight spaces.
-The most versatile :sparkles: method of controlling model qulaity!
+The most versatile :sparkles: method of controlling model quality!

 To find out more about Topologic_Toolkit and get started, **see guidance on the [Topologic_Toolkit Wiki](https://github.com/BHoM/Topologic_Toolkit/wiki) page.**
 ...regardless if you are MEP engineer, Energy modeler, Building Physicist,  Grasshopper, DynamoBIM or Excel user.